Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "They would have been destroyed by the Hunters, and a hundred and eighty-seven One-Fangs would be dead."

 "In the big picture, sir, that’s a disposable number.
 Commodore Caruthers may have felt he was protecting human-Gaoian relations by leaving that ship untouched.
 In practice, it may have been a mistake."
 Regaari scooted forward on his chair so that his paws were touching the ground again - a much more dignified posture.
-"That decision has… I believe your phrase is *’forced our hand’*?"
+"That decision has...
+I believe your phrase is *’forced our hand’*?"

 Knight nodded.

 Regaari put his empty teacup down and sat on the very edge of his seat.
 "Gao is not in a position to defy the Interspecies Dominion.
-The sanctions or punitive action would be… crippling.
+The sanctions or punitive action would be... crippling.
 We *had* to get rid of that ship.
-The options before me were to bring it here and, yes, presume on your time, resources and manpower… or to exile them in earnest."
+The options before me were to bring it here and, yes, presume on your time, resources and manpower... or to exile them in earnest."

 Knight nodded.
 "And your pro-Dominion elements would have claimed a victory."

 "The Dominion is stagnant, corrupt and stifling," Regaari said.
 "And badly prejudiced against life-forms like you and I who are natural carnivores.
 We *need* an alternative, and humans are it."
 He growled slightly.
 "Worse, exiled Gaoians have a history of going pirate.
 Some of the most successful and dangerous pirate captains around are Gaoians, and all of *them* came from much less experienced stock than Father Yefrig, and started out with much inferior ships.
 The *Racing Thunder* is one of our best."

-"Surely the Dominion won’t be happy if we take that ship in…?"
+"Surely the Dominion won’t be happy if we take that ship in...?"

 "The Dominion is already not happy with you.
 You *must* be aware of how precarious your position is, Admiral."